IRFM/IMASViz/doc/source/manual/plugins.rst

-.. _plugins:
+.. _IMASViz_plugins:

 Plugins
 =======

-IMASViz enables the use of custom made plugins.
+IMASViz allows the use of custom-made plugins which further extend the IMASViz functionality.
 The plugins currently available are listed here together with a manual section on how to use them.

 Equilibrium overview plugin
 ---------------------------